Elimination reaction: Elimination reactions other than β-elimination

-β-Elimination, with loss of electrofuge and nucleofuge on vicinal carbons, is by far the most common type of elimination.
+β-Elimination, with loss of electrofuge and nucleofuge on vicinal carbon atoms, is by far the most common type of elimination.
 The ability to form a stable product containing a C=C or C=X bond, as well as orbital alignment considerations, strongly favors β-elimination over other elimination processes.
 However, other types are known, generally for systems where β-elimination cannot occur.

 The next most common type of elimination reaction is α-elimination.
 For a carbon center, the result of α-elimination is the formation of a carbene, which includes "stable carbenes" such as carbon monoxide or isocyanides.
 For instance, α-elimination the elements of HCl from chloroform (CHCl3) in the presence of strong base is a classic approach for the generation of dichlorocarbene, :CCl2, as a reactive intermediate.
 On the other hand, formic acid undergoes α-elimination to afford the stable products water and carbon monoxide under acidic conditions. α-Elimination may also occur on a metal center, one particularly common result of which is lowering of both the metal oxidation state and coordination number by 2 units in a process known as reductive elimination.
 (Confusingly, in organometallic terminology, the terms α-elimination and α-abstraction refer to processes that result in formation of a metal-carbene complex.
 In these reactions, it is the carbon adjacent to the metal that undergoes α-elimination.)

 In certain special cases, γ- and higher eliminations to form three-membered or larger rings is also possible in both organic and organometallic processes.
 For instance, certain Pt(II) complexes undergo γ- and δ-elimination to give metallocycles.
 More recently, γ-silyl elimination of a silylcyclobutyl tosylate has been used to prepare strained bicyclic systems.